Bantham Local Traffic Information 2026

 Emergency Access

-Emergency access will be maintained throughout the event via the diversion route, or for vehicles on blue lights via the purple route.
+Emergency access will be maintained throughout the event via the one way system.

 Advance Warning Signage

 Advance warning signage will be installed in advance of the event as per Devon County Council’s stipulation.
-This will be supplied and maintained by our traffic management contractor (South Coast Traffic Management).
+This will be supplied and maintained by our traffic management contractor (Core Highways).

 Aveton Gifford - Timbers Yard Car Park